• Skip to main content

 Kris crosses a rushing creek to continue his journey.

-We had to cross this creek, which was running with a large volume of water, in June 2022, to continue backpacking the Poboktan trail to Waterfall Campground.
-We needed a steady footing to get to the other side without falling in.
+We had to cross this creek, which was running at a high volume, in June 2022 to continue backpacking the Poboktan Trail to Waterfall Campground.
+We needed a steady footing to reach the other side without falling in.
 It was a bit tricky to figure out.
 Of course, the rocks were slippery, which doesn’t help.
 The creek was rushing at many different points along its course.
 There wasn’t an easy spot to cross.
 There had been a previous bridge, but it had since been washed out, as evidenced by the wood remaining in the bush.
 The video shows Kris trying to steady his poles to get across.
 His gaiters were a terrific help in preventing rushing water from soaking his boots and feet.

-Tip #2: Ensure your feet are as far forward on the slippery rocks when jumping to allow a smaller area to cross to reach the other side.
+Tip #2: Ensure your feet are as far forward on the slippery rocks when jumping, so you have a smaller area to cross to reach the other side.

 Accomplishment: Reaching Waterfalls Campground